Homeowners Insurance: What It Is, Cost And Coverage

 When you close on a house, you’ll be able to check the cost of your homeowners insurance premium on your Closing Disclosure.
 This document lists your mortgage terms and costs in detail, so you know what you’re responsible for paying.
 You’ll receive your Closing Disclosure 3 business days before you close on your loan.

 How much you pay for insurance depends on a few different factors.
-Here are just a few of the most common factors that insurance providers use when they calculate your rate.
+Here are just a few of the most common considerations insurance providers use when they calculate your rate.

-- Deductible: Your deductible is the amount that you pay when you make a claim before your insurance “kicks in” and covers the rest of the bill.
+Your deductible is the amount that you pay when you make a claim before your insurance kicks in and covers the rest of the bill.
 You’ll pay more in premiums if you choose a lower deductible.

 Ways To Lower Your Home Insurance Cost